rcc-uchicago/R-intro-divvy/README.md

 is required.
 The aim is to provide participants with the basic tools to analyze data in R or [RStudio][rstudio], either on the [RCC cluster][RCC], or on their own computer.
-Specific skills participants will learn include importing data from CSV files, summarizing and processing data in data frames, installing and using R packages, and plotting data using ggplot2.
+Specific skills participants will learn include:

+1. importing data from CSV files,

+2. summarizing and processing data in data frames,

+3. installing and using R packages, and

+4. plotting data using ggplot2.

 This is an *introductory* level workshop, for users with little or no experience in the topic.